Documentation

 import { getFixtures } from 'react-cosmos';

-const fixtures = getFixtures(cosmosConfig, {
+const fixtures = await getFixtures(cosmosConfig, {

 rendererUrl: 'http://localhost:5000/renderer.html',